 Septic & Well Records Request - Click here

 Northern Nevada Public Health Environmental Health Services (EHS) division has regulatory authority over sewage and wastewater disposal within Washoe County.
 The regulations cover residential on-site sewage disposal systems (septics), sewage and wastewater pumping contractors, non-sewered toilet operators (portable toilets) and waste water dump stations.
 The division also responds to complaints of improper sewage releases that could expose the public to risk.
-Commercial septic systems do not fall under EHS authority by state statute; contact Nevada Division of Environmental Protection Bureau of Water Pollution Control for commercial septics permitting.

 Contact the Program